Are you using a diabetes device that has a calculator to work out your insulin doses?

 - Override the correction suggestions by the device to give more correction, or calculate your doses manually using your sensitivity factor.

 - Set at 3 hours and you get a half-way house for both corrections and exercise.
 This could be the most sensible option, but could also get the worst of both worlds.

 The way the ROCHE meters and pumps calculate IOB is much better and allows very sensible and effective correction doses, BUT is useless for exercise, as you cannot see the IOB effectively.
 Another article, for another time.

 ALWAYS CHECK WITH YOUR MEDICAL TEAM BEFORE CHANGING ANYTHING.

-If you liked this article want to learn more about insulin dosing strategies for better diabetes check out the Diabetic Muscle and Fitness Training Lab.
+If you liked this article and want to learn more about insulin dosing strategies for better diabetes, then check out the Diabetic Muscle and Fitness Training Lab.